 - a single parent, pregnant or because you have children

 What if I refused to pay rent because of bad living conditions in the park?

+In general, it is never a good idea to stop paying your rent.
 If the park owner is trying to evict you because you owe rent and there are unsafe living conditions in the park, you may have a good defense to the eviction.
 Read the section "Unsafe or unfit housing defense".
 These rules also apply to mobile home park tenants.
 In your case, the problem must be with the lot you are renting, or with the park in general.